ChefData/pinterest-data-pipeline545/Walkthrough_part_5_Airflow.md

 - Coloured blocks show the status of the `DatabricksSubmitRunOperator`.
   - A successful run will be shown with green blocks.
-  - Hover over the blocks to gain more insight into protential errors.
+  - Hover over the blocks to gain more insight into potential errors.

 The batch data has now been uploaded, cleaned and then sent to AWS MWAA for further processing to orchestrate the data workflow.

-Further details about the workflow can be seen in the tabs within the Airflow UI, such as a calendar and a gantt chart.
+Further details about the workflow can be seen in the tabs within the Airflow UI, such as a calendar and a Gantt chart.
 ![Alt text](README_Images/Airflow_Calendar.png)
 ![Alt text](README_Images/Airflow_Gantt.png)